Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 If the very framework on which our existence rests is in fact antithetical to our existence, then it should be no wonder that we feel insane.
-If the very hermeneutics that instruct our existence are the same that produce the hermeneutical injustice with which we struggle, how do we move forward?
+If the very ontologies that instruct our existence are the same that produce the hermeneutical injustice with which we struggle, how do we move forward?
 How can we reframe and re-envision our existence to justify itself?
 What can we turn to?

 At times, it feels impossible to keep going.
-Struggling against the words of our professors, the contradictions of the narratives we must tell, the violence of our founding hermeneutics, the imprisonment, the policing.
+Struggling against the words of our professors, the contradictions of the narratives we must tell, the violence of our founding interpretations, the imprisonment, the policing.
 And yet, we know we must.
 But if we are ever to do more than survive, we must create new narratives for us, not for our doctors.
 We must undermine the ontology of gender and liberate our possibilities for us all.
 And we must reunite our bodies with our selfs.

 In the conclusion of _Gender Trouble_, Judith Butler closes by arguing that we must "denaturalize" gender and thereby end the policing of it.
 Is the crux of